cgdodd/OPSI/README.md

-OPSI
+OPSI: Open Psychological Symptoms Index
 ====

-Open Psychological Symptoms Index
+OPSI is an open source list of affective, behavioral, and cognitive symptoms used to diagnose mental disorders.